 Overall, Trini is busy.
 Oil tankers, gas platforms; this constant fossil fuel industry gives us a strong clue why Trini are so pleased with themselves.
 Fuel is cheap and fossil fuel supplies are abundant.
 Fishing around Trinidad is also blessed.
 The pesky equatorial current we’d fought with meets the Caribbean Sea out here.
 This mixing and the nutrients flowing from the nearby Orinoco River in Venezuela combine to make critter capture a productive life.
 On the way to Trini’s NW trip, Jack and I pushed Quest through a fleet of blinking fishing vessels.

 During the day, we’d seen many types of boats.
 White-coloured Venezuelan boats remind us of New Orleans steam boats without the paddles.
 They are a strange sight in the lumpy, electric-blue open sea.
 Earlier, fifty miles off the coast of Tobago, another boat had changed course and come our way.
 We’d watched it steam or rather bob towards our stern and gulped.
 This is always a little disconcerting.
 Three years ago, on the outer edge of the Bay of Biscay, a sailboat came right up to us.
-It was the middle of the night and the hair had stood up on my arms.
+It was the middle of the night and my hair stood up on my arms.
 Anything could happen out here.
 In fact, it turned out to be a retired Dutch lady who wanted to say hello without the usual sense of personal space.
-Now, the fishing boat too made its way right to our stern as I began to throw looks at the locker holding our emergency flare gun, a man came out of the cockpit.
+Now, the fishing boat too made its way right to our stern.
+Just as Jack began to throw looks at the locker holding our emergency flare gun, a man came out of the cockpit.
 He waved at us.
-Huge and happy.
+Huge and happy wave.
+Typical.

-In order to get to the yachting centre of Trinidad, Chaguaramas (try saying that after downing a few and staying up all night), we’d have to sail through a narrow channel called the Dragon’s Mouth.
+In order to get to the yachting centre of Trinidad, Chaguaramas (try saying that after sailing all night), you have to sail through a narrow channel called the Dragon’s Mouth.
 It’s narrow but busy.
 You’d think that there’d be some lights in it.
 At least one.
 Anyone?
-Jack held up his phone – and according to Navionics, that little rocky outcrop in the middle of the channel should be lit.
+At midnight, Jack held up his phone – and according to Navionics, that little rocky outcrop in the middle of the channel should be lit.
 I had a look.
 The dragon’s tooth.
 I frowned at the phone.
 It should be lit.
 But as we sailed into where we were sure the channel was, it was dark.
-Well, except for the phone.
+Except for the phone.

 The north coast of Trini is jungle.
 It’s a world away from the capital Port of Spain behind it.
-We had a glimpse halfway through the inky channel.
+Luckily, we had a glimpse halfway through the inky channel.
 We saw the first light; an anchored ship, then another, then a whole gas platform.
 Ten minutes later, we slipped into the mooring field like burglars.
 A year ago, I’d picked up a mooring buoy in Chaguaramas on a windy, difficult day.
 Quest’s mooring gaff went into the water.
 Disaster!
 Without the mooring gaff, we’d never be able to hook onto the buoy.
-I quickly stripped down to my knickers and jumped in before the gaff sank to the bottom.
-Chaguaramas is a watery dead end and all sorts of rubbish end up floating in the water.
+I quickly stripped down to my knickers and jumped in.
+Now, you should know that Chaguaramas is a watery dead-end and all sorts of rubbish end up floating in the water.
 Fridges, dead fish, the odd turd.
-And me it turned out on my birthday.
-I ‘d spent the rest of my special day de-contaminating myself.
+And me, it turned out on my birthday.
+I’d spent the rest of my special day de-contaminating myself.
 This time, I didn’t need to remove a single piece of clothing.
 We attached Quest without a hiccup.
 1 am.
-The girls long asleep.
 We were here.